DhamindaA/prism2gsn-eclipse-plugin/README.md

 # PRISM2GSN: Eclipse Plug-in for Transforming PRISM Artefacts into GSN

 ## 📘 Overview
-**PRISM2GSN** transforms PRISM properties and verification results into structured GSN assurance arguments, with automated regeneration when these artefacts change.
+**PRISM2GSN** is an Eclpse plugin for transforming PRISM specifications and verification results into Goal Structuring Notation (GSN) assurance arguments.
+These arguments are created in the DSL of the AdvoCATE assurance case tool and are automatically regenerated when the artefacts change.

 👉 Full **User Guide (with images)**: `https://github.com/DhamindaA/prism2gsn-eclipse-plugin/blob/main/prism2gsn-userguide.pdf`
 Release: https://github.com/DhamindaA/prism2gsn-eclipse-plugin/releases/tag/v1.0.0